Table of contents

 - Yahya Sinwar, leader of Hamas in Gaza, during an interview to an Italian journalist in 2018.

 Hamas's acceptance of the principles of representative democracy has a long history.
-In 1990, Hamas refused an offer to enter the PLO because the Palestinian National Council, the PLO's parliament meant to represent Palestinians in Palestine and abroad, did not pick its members through elections but rather through direct appointment from the PLO leadership [2].
+In 1990, Hamas refused to enter the PLO also due to the fact that the Palestinian National Council, the PLO's parliament meant to represent Palestinians in Palestine and abroad, did not pick its members through elections but rather through direct appointment from the PLO leadership [2].

 Hamas participated in elections for the first time in 2004, and importantly in the national elections of 2006, where it ran a campaign based on the platform of "Taghayyr wa al-IslaH" (Change and Reform).
 The platform used a language close to that typical of Western democracy, calling for the "construct[ion of] an advanced Palestinian civil society based on political pluralism and alternation of power."